Biden tests positive for COVID-19, has 'very mild symptoms'

 O'Connor wrote in his letter about the president's treatment plan: “I anticipate that he will respond favorably” to Paxlovid “as most maximally protected patients do.”

-Jean-Pierre said Biden had last tested negative on Tuesday, and he will stay isolated until he tests negative again.
+Jean-Pierre said Biden had tested negative on Tuesday and would stay isolated until he tests negative again.

+White House chief of staff Ron Klain said in a letter obtained by The Associated Press that “all close contacts of the president” will be informed of Biden's positive test “per standard protocol.”

+"We have said for some time that there was a substantial possibility that the president – like anyone else – could get COVID, and we have prepared for this possibility," Klain wrote to White House staff.
+"We are now executing on our plan so that the president can continue to work seamlessly from the Residence."

 First lady Jill Biden, speaking to reporters as she arrived for a school visit in Detroit, said she'd just gotten off the phone with her husband.